-Ref Risk (title & full description) Consequences Key Existing Controls Overall Risk rating ı L Σ Changes to rateable value (RV) or instability of business rates growth within the pool may not generate projected levels of income whole is projected to be around £10m in 2019/20. - Provisions have been made when projecting business rates income for bad debts and losses on appeal so any loss of income would relate to the excess over the provisions already made.
+Ref Risk (title & full description) Consequences Key Existing Controls erall Ri rating I L Σ Changes to rateable value (RV) or instability of business rates growth within the pool may not generate projected levels of income whole is projected to be around £10m in 2020/21. generate projected levels of income Provisions have been made when projecting business rates income for bad debts and losses on appeal so any loss of income would relate to the excess over the provisions already made.
 N Adverse financial consequences from a disorderly Brexit.
 There remains a risk that the UK could leave the EU without a trade agreement in December 2020.
-Short term - Increased costs in delivering services, eg arising from traffic congestion Medium term/ long term - Risk of recession, which could lead to a fall in business rates income, increasing pressure on homelessness budgets, and adverse central government funding settlements. - Thorough preparation for Brexit, with an officer Brexit business continuity planning group to co-ordinate our response and liaise with other Kent authorities 3 3 9 0 Litigation costs exceed budgeted provisions.
+Short term - Increased costs in delivering services, eg arising from traffic congestion Medium term/ long term - Risk of recession, which could lead to a fall in business rates income, increasing pressure on homelessness budgets, and adverse central government funding settlements.
+Thorough preparation for Brexit, with an officer Brexit business continuity planning group to co-ordinate our response and liaise with other Kent authorities 3 3 9 0 Litigation costs exceed budgeted provisions.
 The Council is often engaged in litigation and generally the costs of any award against the Council and associated costs of legal advice can be met from within budgets.
 However, it is prudent to acknowledge the risk that provisions may not in fact be sufficient to cover all likely costs.
 Costs in excess of budget would require a drawing on reserves and the identification of savings in subsequent years in order to replenish the level of reserves.
-Corporate Leadership Team is updated regularly on outstanding legal cases.
-Appropriate professional advice is taken at all times.
-4 2 8
+Corporate Leadership Team is updated regularly on outstanding legal cases 2 8 Р Financial impact from spread of COVID-19 The spread of the virus is likely to have an impact on MBC as a district council in terms of disruption to service delivery owing to staff absence, reduction in fees and charges income arising from lower levels of economic activity and the effect of a broad reduction in economic growth on public finances.
+In the short term the Council would need to draw on reserves to cover the financial costs, but in the longer term savings would be required to replenish reserves.
+Senior officer group mobilised to address short term impacts Mitigations to be developed over longer term 3 3 9